Handbook of Structural Brain MRI Analysis

 Installation of these packages

 Most of these packages are simple executable (.exe) files than run natively on Windows.
-However, some run only on Linux/Mac (e.g. FSL, Freesurfer) so need to be installed/compiled with the correct paths and calling the correct files; sometimes you will need to install updates via apt-get.
-Some (e.g. Freesurfer) run in separate shells (e.g. tcsh or csh).
+However, some run only on Linux/Mac (e.g. FSL, FreeSurfer) so need to be installed/compiled with the correct paths and calling the correct files; sometimes you will need to install updates via apt-get.
+Some (e.g. FreeSurfer) run in separate shells (e.g. tcsh or csh).
 If you are a Linux/Mac user, you may find it convenient to run the Windows packages via VMs, or use windows emulators such as wine.

 T1-weighted and Diffusion Tensor Imaging (DTI)

 Without going into the physics of it, T1-weighted is essentially the sort of scan you acquire if you want data with good grey/white matter contrast.
-The word ‘contrast’ is this context means the clarity of the grey/white matter borders.
+The word ‘contrast’ is this context means the clarity of the grey/white matter (and CSF) borders.
 This is very important when segmenting regions of interest (ROIs) as they rely on clear grey/white matter borders.
 However, the clarity of these borders is also important in the clinical context as a lack of contrast between grey/white matter can sometimes indicate poor structural integrity as sometimes seen, for example, after traumatic brain injury (TBI).
 A type of MRI sequence that investigates this more thoroughly is referred to as MTR (magnetisation transfer ratio), but that’s beyond the scope of this handbook.

 Diffusion tensor imaging (DTI) was released in 1994 by Basser and colleagues but not utilised widely until processing power dramatically increased in the early 2000’s (see our article reviewing this, Maller et al., 2010).
 Filler (2009) provides a comprehensive description of its origins.
 It is based upon DWI (diffusion weighted imaging) but instead of 2-dimensional data, DTI acquires 3-dimensional data (or 4-dimensional, depending on how you look at it).
 Essentially, DTI produces data that is based upon Brownian movement i.e. the movement of water between microscopic white matter fibres based on heat.
-Water will move in a straight line that is directly parallel to the direction of the white matter when the white matter is ‘healthy’, but the water will move in different directions when the white matter’s integrity is compromised.
+Water will move in a straight line that is directly parallel to the direction of the white matter when the white matter is ‘healthy’, but the water will move in different directions when the white matter’s "integrity" is compromised.
 As an analogy, think of a bowl of spaghetti… Another useful analogy is a hose with water flowing through it: when the hose is new and has no leaks the water will move parallel to the hose, that is, in an anisotropic direction.
 Isotropic means the water is moving equally in all directions, hence, anisotropic means in one single direction.
 When a white matter bundle is damaged, it may be compressed or stretched, leading to leaking in that white matter bundle – this will cause the water flowing within it to leak out the side or its flow obstructed, leading to the water flow not being parallel anymore to the shape of the hose i.e. the white matter bundle.
-When the water flows parallel to the hose in one direction, the ‘fractional anisotropy’ (FA) has a value of 1; when the hose is leaking and the water flows in all directions equally (e.g. up, down, out the sides), the FA is closer to 0.
+When the water flows parallel to the hose in one direction, the ‘fractional anisotropy’ (FA) has a value close to 1; when the hose is leaking and the water flows in all directions equally (e.g. up, down, out the sides), the FA is closer to 0.

 The basic physics of NMR is nicely demonstrated here: http://www.youtube.com/watch?v=1OrPCNVSA4o